TARC Field Day

 Field Day has also become a venue for hams to introduce amateur radio to the public.
 Think of Field Day weekend as one giant nation-wide amateur radio "Open House".
 Field Day will find everyone from the shyist pre-schoolers up to Govenors and Senators taking a spin behind the mike.

-The Trident Amateur Radio Club Field Day will be held June 23-24, 2018, at
+The Trident Amateur Radio Club Field Day will be held the fourth full weekend in June, at

 H. Brown Municipal Center